Introduction:

 This is

-the most north & west park entrance, closest to the 101 hwy and 30 minutes shorter
+the northwest park entrance, closest to the 101 highway and if you are coming from the north this is 30 minutes shorter

-car ride compare to the main park entrance.
+car drive compare to the main park entrance.

-this entrance you can access all the west hill slopes that are used as cattle
+From this entrance you can access all the west hill slopes that are used as cattle grassland.

-the landscape, preferred visiting time is winter and spring, at summer all is
+My recommended time to visit here is winter and spring, at summer all is

 dry, yellow and no protection from the sun.